sweet-js/sweet-core/doc/main/sweet.md

 Case macros also provide `throwSyntaxError(name, message, stx)` when you need to throw an error inside of a case macro. `name` is a string that lets you name the error, `message` is a string to describe what went wrong, and `stx` is a syntax object or array of syntax objects that is used to print out the line number and surrounding tokens in the error message.

-When using these functions to create new syntax objects it is convenient to refer to them in `#{}` templates.
-To do this sweet.js provides the `letstx` macro that binds syntax objects to pattern
+## `letstx`

-variables:
+When using syntax object creation functions, it is convenient to refer to them in `#{}` templates.
+To do this sweet.js provides `letstx`, which binds syntax objects to pattern variables:

 ```js
 macro m {